shoesareme/Axiom-Environment-Graphing-Calculator/README.md

 - Readme
 - File Formating
 - Ideas
-- My lack of motivation for this project and all other projects [On Hold]
+- My lack of motivation for this project and all other projects [On Hold]4
+- Lack of motivation for this project is gonna end it soon.